jneurock/gulp-viking-posts/README.md

 You may pass an options hash to the Viking Posts plugin.
 The options are:

 * `concat: {boolean}` Tells the Viking Posts plugin to concatenate posts
-* `formatDate: {function}` User-defined function that overrides the build in date formatting function.
+* `formatDate: {function}` User-defined function that overrides the built-in date formatting function.
 Expects a date or a string to be passed in.
 * `sortPosts: {function}` User-defined sort function for concatenated posts.
 Defaults to date descending, category, title.
 Expects two post objects to be passed in.
 * `titleSeparator: {string}` For use without front matter.
 Viking Posts will generate a post title from the file name, separating words by this separator.
 Default is `'-'`.